 1979: the Cologne trial

-Coming by a special train from Paris, a thousand participants meet in Cologne on 31 January 1980 for the most important event of the trial which is about to end. © Among them, 600 young people.
-Photo Jacques Zelter/ Coll.
+Coming by special train from Paris, a thousand participants met in Cologne on 31 January 1980 for the most important demonstration of the trial which was about to end. © Among them, 600 young people.
+Photo by Jacques Zelter/ Coll.
 Klarsfeld.

-The trial of the three main leaders of the "Final Solution" in France, Kurt Lischka, Herbert Hagen and Ernst Heinrichsohn, begins in Cologne in 1979.
-At the initiative of Beate and Serge Klarsfeld, who produce numerous documents allowing to confuse the accused, memory activists – between 500 and 1,000 every day – go to Cologne to attend the hearings of this great trial.
+The trial of the three main leaders of the "Final Solution" in France, Kurt Lischka, Herbert Hagen and Ernst Heinrichsohn, began in Cologne in 1979.
+At the initiative of Beate and Serge Klarsfeld, who produced numerous documents that could be used to confuse the accused, memory activists – between 500 and 1,000 each day – went to Cologne to attend the hearings of this major trial.

 In partnership with